 A questionnaire was constructed to document students’ relationship with written feedback provided on assignments (both formative and summative).
 The assignments mainly included essays, research reports (both group and individual), oral presentations and posters.
 Students’ experiences of this feedback received was assessed through questionnaire items covering students' expectations, engagement, motivation and ability to apply received feedback, as well as their perceptions regarding its purpose, effectiveness and quality.
 Questionnaire items were selected based on a review of the literature.
 An example of a scale item measuring perception of feedback is “The feedback I receive is usually detailed enough for me to improve”.
 An example of a scale item measuring engagement with feedback is “I look over previous feedback when preparing an assignment” (see appendix for full questionnaire).

-This resulted in a survey in which participants responded to statements on a 5-point Likert scale (ranging from strongly agree to strongly disagree).
+This resulted in a survey in which participants responded to statements on a 5-point Likert scale (ranging from strongly disagree (1) to strongly agree (5) to).
 In order to decrease response bias a mixture of positively and negatively phrased questions was included.
 Scores for negatively worded items were reversed prior to data analysis so that a higher score on each item indicated a more positive attitude and experience of feedback.
 An open ended question was also included to gather qualitative data relating to students' perception of feedback.

 The questionnaire was administered five weeks into the second term of the degree course to ensure first year students had sufficient experience of feedback and second and third year students had experience of feedback at the level they were studying at.
 Although students were taught by the researchers who administered the questionnaire none of the researchers were involved in the core lectures where the majority of data was collected and it was emphasized to students that participation was voluntary and their data would remain confidential.

 2.3 Data screening